rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

    * - products.\ product.\ *productCode*
      - String
      - A business identifier for the product.
 This identifier remains consistent when a new version of the product is introduced.
 This identifier is unique across all of the products within an offering.
-Example: ``UPTIME_HIGH_IO_2_WIN_30720MB``.
    * - products.\ product.\ *productCharacteristic*
      - String
      - An array of key-value pairs that contains info on the operating system